Authgear

 Create a New User from the Admin API

-Alternative to the above steps, you can create a new user account from the Admin API and have Authgear send them their password using the following Admin API query:
+Alternative to the above steps, you can create a new user account from the Admin API and have Authgear send them their password using the following Admin API mutation:

 mutation {